harahauk/linux-vm-tools/README.md

 # Enhanced Session Mode for Linux
-Scripts to configure `Enhanced session`-mode for guest virtual machines running `Linux` under `Hyper-V`.
+Scripts to configure `Enhanced session`-mode for guest virtual machines running **Linux under Hyper-V**.

 ## History
 This repository was originally maintained by **Microsoft** and that original code is archived [here](https://github.com/microsoft/linux-vm-tools).
-Also see the original [README.md](./README.original.md) from the original repository.
+The original **README.md** is kept under [README.original.md](./README.original.md)
-It seems that *Microsoft* is moving away from maintaining these scripts in favor of *premade VMs* accessible through Hyper-VM manager and presumable other Azure Dev Tools.
+It seems that *Microsoft* is moving away from maintaining these scripts in favor of *premade VMs* accessible through Hyper-VM Manager and presumable other Azure Dev Tools.

 For a time the code was steadily maintained by [Hinara](https://github.com/Hinara) in [this Github-repo](https://github.com/Hinara/linux-vm-tools).
 I am not affiliated or in communication with this author, but it seems to me that maintenance has halted.
-This installment of the repository endevours to keep `Enhanced Session` working for as many major Linux-distributions as I can. as the pre-made VMs maintained by Microsoft does not fit my requirements.
+My installment of the repository endevours to keep `Enhanced Session` working for as many major Linux-distributions as I can as the pre-made VMs maintained by Microsoft does not fit all my requirements.
-ddddI will try to credit any solutions sourced from other authors.

 ## Usage